Category Archives: ratios and proportions

 Have a class discussion

 Use the discussion questions in the Teacher Guide from Math Snacks to check students’ understanding.
-Note that this will require you to restart a show the video, stopping at specific points.
+Note that this will require you to restart and show the video again, stopping at specific points.

 If you have not yet introduced equivalent ratios to your class, you may want to skip some of these questions and come back later.